INVESTIGATORS & CORES

 This project brings together collaborating groups at Boston Children's Hospital and Harvard Medical School (Harrison), the Duke Human Vaccine Institute (DHVI)(Moody, Sempowski), the Duke University School of Medicine Department of Immunology (Kelsoe, Kuraoka), the Ragon Institute of MGH, MIT and Harvard (Schmidt), and Dartmouth College (Lee).
 It capitalizes on the powerful technologies they together command, to probe B-cell dynamics and antibody output in the response to influenza vaccination and infection.

-PI of the P01 and PI of Project 4 (Structural biology of influenza Ab-antigen interactions) and Core A (Administration)
+Stephen C. Harrison, PI of the P01, PD of Project 4 (Structural biology of influenza Ab-antigen interactions) and Core A (Administration).

-Giovanni Armenise-Harvard Professor of Basic Biomedical Sciences at Harvard Medical School and Boston Children's Hospital and Investigator in the Howard Hughes Medical Institute.
-He is Head of the Laboratory of Molecular Medicine at Children's Hospital and Faculty Director of the Harvard cryo-EM Center for Structural Biology.
-He is a leading expert on the structure of viruses and viral proteins, as studied at high resolution by x-ray crystallography and by cryo-EM.
-He has worked on the surface glycoproteins of flaviviruses, herpesviruses, coronaviruses, and HIV/SIV and on the fusion mechanisms of viral fusion proteins, as well as on influenza virus immunology, as head of this project for the past ten years.
+Giovanni Armenise-Harvard Professor in Basic Biomedical Sciences, Harvard Medical School and Boston Children's Hospital, and Investigator in the Howard Hughes Medical Institute.
+He is also Head of the Laboratory of Molecular Medicine at Children's Hospital and Faculty Director of the Harvard cryo-EM Center for Structural Biology.
+A leading expert on the structure of viruses and viral proteins, as studied at high resolution by x-ray crystallography and by cryo-EM, Harrison has worked on both non-enveloped and enveloped viruses, including the surface glycoproteins of flaviviruses, herpesviruses, coronaviruses, and HIV/SIV, and on the mechanisms of viral fusion.
+He has contributed to influenza virus immunology, as head of this project for the past ten years.

 M. ANTHONY MOODY

-PI of Project 1 (Human and non-human primate B-cell and serum Ab repertoire)
+M. Anthony Moody, MD, PD of Project 1 (Human and non-human primate B-cell and antibody repertoires).

-Professor of Pediatrics and Immunology at Duke and an experienced clinician in Pediatric Infectious Diseases.
-He also serves as the principal investigator of the Duke CIVIC Vaccine Center (DCVC) at the Duke Human Vaccine Institute.
-The DCVC is one of three vaccine discovery centers in the NIH-funded Collaborative Influenza Vaccine Innovation Centers program, working to develop the next generation of influenza vaccines.
-Dr. Moody joined the faculty at Duke in 2006, after receiving his MD from Duke University School of Medicine in 1999 and training in Pediatrics (Emory) and Pediatric Infectious Diseases (Duke).
-His primary basic research interest is the B cell response to vaccination, infection, and autoimmune disease.
+Professor of Pediatrics and Immunology, Duke University School of Medicine.
+An experienced clinician in Pediatric Infectious Diseases, he is the P.I. of the Duke CIVIC Vaccine Center (DCVC) at the Duke Human Vaccine Institute (DHVI), one of three vaccine discovery centers in the NIH-funded Collaborative Influenza Vaccine Innovation Centers program, working to develop the next generation of influenza vaccines.
+Moody's primary basic research interest is the B cell response to vaccination, infection, and autoimmune disease.
 His current research is on influenza, syphilis, and HIV.

-Vaccine Institute.
-He is an expert in the biology and somatic genetics of B lymphocytes and pioneered our current understanding of B-cell hypermutation and affinity-driven selection in germinal centers.
-He has long standing collaborations with B.F.
-Haynes to study the role of immunological tolerance in the prevention of robust humoral immunity to HIV-1.
-Work with T. Nojima, A.G.
+James B. Duke Professor of Immunology, Duke University School of Medicine, and Member of DHVI.
+An expert in the biology and somatic genetics of B lymphocytes, who pioneered our current understanding of B-cell hypermutation and affinity-driven selection in germinal centers, Kelsoe has long-standing collaborations with B.F.
+Haynes to study the role of immunological tolerance in preventing robust humoral immunity to HIV-1.
+Collaborations with T. Nojima, A.G.
 Schmidt, and S.C.
 Harrison have focused on the population genetics of humoral responses to influenza HA.
-The novel cloning methods developed in Kelsoe’s laboratory will be used to illuminate the phenomenon of clonal imprinting characteristic of serial influenza exposures.
+His laboratory developed novel cloning methods central to the research strategy in this proposal.

 AARON G. SCHMIDT

 Assistant Professor of Microbiology in the Department of Microbiology at Harvard Medical School and of Immunology at Massachusetts General Hospital, and Group Leader at the Ragon Institute of MGH, MIT and Harvard.
+Schmidt will use structure-guided protein engineering for immunogen design and contemporary methods for in vitro directed evolution to ask basic questions about the humoral immune response.
 His postdoctoral work led to key papers for this Program Project characterizing structurally and biochemically the humoral response to influenza HA, particularly the RBS.
-As Project 3 lead, he will continue to use structure-guided protein engineering and contemporary methods for protein directed evolution to design immunogens focused on conserved viral sites and to develop novel immunogens for asking basic questions about the humoral immune response.
-His expertise in these areas, complementary to those of the other Project leads, will contribute critically to completing our overall goals.

 Ralph and Marjorie Crump Assistant Professor of Engineering at Dartmouth College.
-He is an expert in immune profiling of Ab repertoire in humans using cutting-edge technologies involving high-throughput sequencing of B cells (BCR-Seq) and proteomic deconvolution of serum Abs (Ig-Seq).
-His research program focuses on understanding how the infectious pathogen-specific Ab repertoire in circulation and mucosal sites develop and subsequently bias humoral immune responses to repeated exposures, particularly focused in the context of influenza and other infectious diseases.
+Lee is an expert in immune profiling of Ab repertoire in humans using cutting-edge technologies involving high-throughput sequencing of B cells (BCR-Seq) and proteomic deconvolution of serum Abs (Ig-Seq).
+His research concerns development of the infectious pathogen-specific Ab repertoire in circulation and at mucosal sites and how it biases humoral immune responses to repeated exposures.
 He has collaborated with the investigators of the Program Project since 2014.

 BARTON F. HAYNES

 Frederic M. Hanes Professor of Medicine and Immunology and Director of the Human Vaccine Institute at Duke, as well as Principal Investigator for the Center for HIV/AIDS Immunology -- Immunogen Design (CHAVI-ID) and PI of a Gates Collaboration for AIDS Vaccine Discovery (CAVD) Center grant.
-In these roles, Dr. Haynes has led the development of much of the technology for analysis of naïve B-cell repertoires in acute HIV infection -- efforts that have in turn led to the strategies adopted in Project 1.
-The Program Project and its PI will continue to benefit greatly from Dr. Haynes expertise in B-cell immunology, from his long experience in vaccine research, and from his outstanding track record in organizing and leading large, interdisciplinary research teams.
+Haynes has led the development of much of the technology for analysis of naïve B-cell repertoires in acute HIV infection -- efforts that have in turn led to the strategies adopted in Project 1.
+The Program Project and its PI benefits from Dr. Haynes expertise in B-cell immunology, from his long experience in vaccine research, and from his outstanding record of organizing and leading large, interdisciplinary research teams.

-Dula D. Cockrell Centennial Chair in Engineering #2 at University of Texas, Austin.
-Dr. Georgiou's laboratory has developed the elegant mass-spectrometry methods that enable deconvolution of amino-acid sequences in serum Abs (Ig-seq) and the high-throughput, single-cell, paired-chain NGS method that Dr. Lee has implemented in Core C. He has been a collaborator with the Program Project in the previous cycle and in the first two years of the current cycle.
-He has transferred that responsibility to his former student, Dr. Jiwon Lee, who will lead Core C. His deep understanting of immune repertoires and their analysis will be of great value to the project team.
+Dula D. Cockrell Centennial Chair in Engineering at University of Texas, Austin, has developed the elegant mass-spectrometry methods that enable deconvolution of amino-acid sequences in serum Abs (Ig-seq) and the high-throughput, single-cell, paired-chain NGS method, both of which Dr. Lee has implemented in Core C. He collaborated with the Program Project in the previous cycle and in the first two years of the current cycle; he has now transferred that responsibility to Dr. Lee.
+His deep knowledge of immune repertoires and their analysis is of great value for the project team.

 External Scientific Advisory Board: